 - Final written thesis must gain the approval of a faculty committee, which usually includes the seminar instructor, the curricular dean, and the IPOL field advisor.
 The thesis should be in the range of 50-80 pages.
 The student should speak with his or her thesis advisor to determine a paper length.
 The student will give a formal presentation attended by all IPOL faculty in residence during the spring semester in which the thesis is completed.

 - Earn a cumulative grade point average of 3.5* and a grade point average of 3.67 in the major by the date of graduation. (*Note that this Cumulative GPA requirement takes effect for students who are sophomores in academic year 2017-18 and afterwards.
 Previously a 3.3 Cumulative GPA was required.)

 IPOL presents a yearly Outstanding IPOL Graduating Senior Award to a graduating IPOL senior who has demonstrated outstanding performance in written work, in cumulative grade point average, and in leadership.

 How to Declare

-During the second semester of their sophomore year, students meet with their academic advisor to declare their major.
-When declaring a major, sophomores prepare a declaration proposal outlining the reasons why they are pursuing one of the majors offered at SFS-Q, including how the intended major coincides with their academic interests and possible career goals.
+During the first semester of their sophomore year, students meet with their academic advisor to declare their major.
+When declaring a major, sophomores prepare a declaration proposal outlining the reasons why they are pursuing one of the majors offered at GU-Q, including how the intended major coincides with their academic interests and possible career goals.